 That is the power of our minds!

 So let’s imagine ourselves with the financial discipline we need so we can have the lives we want.
-And as we hold this image in our imaginations, letting our minds do 90% of the work we can do the 10% physical effort required through these 4 easy tips for financial discipline and actually win this boxing match.
+As we hold this image in our imaginations, letting our minds do 90% of the work we can do the 10% physical effort required through these 4 easy tips for financial discipline and actually win this boxing match.

 1. Learn The Basics Of Money